unixlabs/elasticsearch/README.md

 # elasticsearch
-Elasticsearch Docker clsuter for Production and Microservices.
+Elasticsearch Docker cluster for Production and Microservices.